Raghav-Programmer/flutter-shopping-app/README.md

 # shopping_app

 A simple Flutter app built using Material 3 design principles.
-It features:

 - Shopping List: Browse and explore a curated list of products.
 - Product Details: View detailed information about each product, including images and descriptions.